Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Introduction

 with $\|\widetilde H_{XY}^{(b)}\|=O(1)$ on each block.
 The initial state is the uniform one–hot product

 \end{enumerate}

 \end{definition}

 Evidently, the identifiable problem classes is broad and far from trivial.
-They include: Travelling Salesman (TSP/ATSP)~\cite{Lawler1985TSP,GareyJohnson1979}, Quadratic Assignment Problem (QAP)~\cite{Loiola2007QAPSurvey}, Vehicle Routing with Capacities (CVRP)~\cite{TothVigo2014VRP}, Generalized Assignment / Multiple–Knapsack~\cite{SahniGonzalez1976GAP}, $k$D Matching (NP-complete for $k\ge3$)~\cite{Karp1972}, etc. Some base cases are polynomial-time solvable but our interest is in the NP-hard variants (e.g. TSP/GAP/CVRP, etc.) for which the same one-hot encoding and symmetries apply.
+They include: Travelling Salesman (TSP/ATSP)~\cite{Lawler1985TSP,GareyJohnson1979}, Quadratic Assignment Problem (QAP)~\cite{Loiola2007QAPSurvey}, the shared transportation problems\cite{onah2025waas}, Generalized Assignment / Multiple–Knapsack~\cite{SahniGonzalez1976GAP}, $k$D Matching (NP-complete for $k\ge3$)~\cite{Karp1972}, etc. Some base cases are polynomial-time solvable but our interest is in the NP-hard variants (e.g. TSP/GAP/CVRP, etc.) for which the same one-hot encoding and symmetries apply.